rpokrovskij/opencover4vs.ps1/README.md

 Note: In case of `/nointegration` option MSTest.exe working folder is the MSTest.exe location (like `C:\Program Files (x86)\Microsoft Visual Studio\2017\Community\Common7\IDE\`); otherwise the working folder is MSTest.exe output folder e.g. `$SolutionFolder\TestResults\mstest\roman_DESKTOP-RLA3VAF 2017-04-04 04_22_07` but in any case those folders will not contain `appsettings.json` file so it can't be found.
 Changing OpenCover's working folder doesn't impact on MSTest working folder.

-**Workouround**: recreate files from resources in unit test constructor.
+**Workouround**: recreate config files from resources in the unit test constructor (that what I'm using).

     [TestClass]
     public class StandardConfigurationUnitTest